pandeysoni/pandeysoni.github.io/content/posts/2019-09-06-scrape-website-using-puppeteer-in-node-js.md

 3. Capture screenshots in pdf or image format of a website.
 4. Performance testing of a website.

-In the last [article ](https://thepandeysoni.org/generate-charts-in-html-using-amchart.js-and-convert-into-pdf-using-puppeteer-in-node)gone through the steps that how can we generate pdf of any HTML page and can be used for report purposes.
+In the last article, we saw the steps how we can generate pdf of any HTML page and can be used for report purposes.

 Here we'll cover 2nd point, how we can extract the website data and map the extracted data into JSON format.